-An informal approach is promoted in most Hearing rooms, premises and furniture permitting and most meetings take pace around a table or coffee table.
+An informal approach is promoted in Hearing rooms with the introduction of new style soft seating and a low level coffee table to ensourage discussion.
 This is done to ensure that the child and the parents feel part of the proceedings.

 Panel members and the family are given background reports up to 7 days in advance of the Hearing.
 These reports come from different agencies and have to be carefully considered when the Hearing takes place, with the contents being discussed informally and thoroughly with the child and those other persons present.

 The Panel members then have to make a decision, before the child and family leave, as to the most appropriate action to be taken, in the best interests of the child.
 Each Hearing can last anything up to an hour.

 If a decision is taken concerning the child's future and either the child or his/her parents do not agree with that decision, then they have the right to appeal to the Sheriff about that decision.